RAG fundamentals

 <InferenceClient(model='Qwen/Qwen2.5-72B-Instruct', timeout=None)>

-We do a test to see if it works
+We run a test to see if it works

 message = [